-Once you have all your meals figured out and the protein you are going to buy on sale.
+Once you have all your meals figured out and the protein you will buy on sale.
 Write it down!
 You must shop with a list to stick to your budget.
-You must have a budget otherwise, all these steps will serve no purpose.
+You must have a budget.
+Otherwise, all these steps will serve no purpose.

-After you have made your list take a second look to see if you have processed food on there.
-If you do- don’t get upset that is ok.
-When it comes to a lifestyle change baby steps are key.
+After you have made your list take a second look to see if you have processed food there, if you do- don’t get upset; that is ok.
+When it comes to lifestyle change, baby steps are critical.
 Just take one processed food off your list.
 Maybe you have frozen pizza on there.

-It is actually really simple to make your own pizza dough.
+It is simple to make your own pizza dough.
 Did you know the dough only has these ingredients in it?
 Water, Oil, Sugar, Flour, Yeast, Salt?
-When you find the processed food you want to remove from your list- ask yourself ” How Could I Create a Healthier version?”
+When you find the processed food you want to remove from your list- ask yourself, ” How Could I Create a Healthier version?”

 DON’T SHOP FROM HABIT

-How many times do you hit the grocery store just kind of having an idea of what you want?
-Or you add the same items every week because well, it’s been a habit.
+How often do you hit the grocery store just kind of having an idea of what you want?
+Or you add the same items every week because, well, it’s been a habit.
 Wake yourself up and stop to think- Why am I buying this?
 It doesn’t just go for our purchasing of clothing or home decor.

-Many times it is harder to question our food choices because we view food as a need.
+It is often harder to question our food choices because we view food as a need.
 It’s food- we’ll eat it, so why not?
-But challenge yourself and truly ask Why?
+But challenge yourself and honestly ask, Why?

 I have to limit the amount of cereal we have in the house.
 It’s the one processed food we cut back on but not out.
-Yet when I buy more than 5 boxes at a time- it’s all everyone including me wants to snack on.
+Yet when I buy more than five boxes at a time- it’s all everyone, including me, wants to snack on.
 So I have to challenge myself when I know there are sales- Why?

-If I know the week before we ate tons of cereal I will try to cut back the next week.
-Or if I buy cereal I will choose ones that are more nutritious.
-If you are couponing you know we can get our sugary cereal for a $1 or less pretty often so the challenge is certainly there to cut back.
+If I knew the week before we ate tons of cereal, I would try to cut back the next week.
+Or if I buy cereal, I will choose more nutritious ones.
+If you are couponing, you know we can get our sugary cereal for $1 or less pretty often, so the challenge is certainly there to cut back.

 STOP BUYING PRE-MADE FROZEN DINNERS

-If you are in the habit of hitting the frozen food section and grabbing the very convenient pre-made dinners turn the package around and look at the ingredient list.
+If you are hitting the frozen food section and grabbing the very convenient pre-made dinners turn the package around and look at the ingredient list.
 We all know processed foods are NOT the best nutrition for our bodies.

-The general rule is 11 or more ingredients pass on by.
+The general rule is that 11 or more ingredients pass on by.
 But I want you to look at what is in there.
-Of course, there are preservatives you don’t add when you make it at home but if you break it down and just take a minute to look you will realize that you could make that dinner at home for less.
+Of course, there are preservatives you don’t add when you make it at home, but if you break it down and just take a minute to look, you will realize that you could make that dinner at home for less.

 How many frozen entrees does it take to feed your family?
-You can easily make a Bertolli Skillet meal with a box of noodles a chicken breast, some peppers and add your own seasonings all for less than a $1 per serving.
-The catch with those entrees are the serving sizes are small.
+You can easily make a Bertolli Skillet meal with a box of noodles chicken breast, and some peppers and add your own seasonings all for less than $1 per serving.
+The catch with those entrees is the serving sizes are small.

 CUT OUT JUICE AND SODA

-So many times we grab a soda for the kids to take for lunch or for the way home from work- but if you just take a minute to look at the ingredients you will see there are on average 30 g. of sugar in ONE Can.
+So often, we grab a soda for the kids to take for lunch or on the way home from work- but if you just take a minute to look at the ingredients, you will see there are, on average, 30 g. of sugar in ONE Can.
 Folks- that is just too much sugar to be consuming on a daily basis.